 1991 – 85 ZMA 900*** – 23

-There has been some special spawns of the urquattro, built by Treser.
-Besides making a hideous roadster, they delivered aftermarket items such as wheels, spoilers, a special rallye-look dashboard with analogue instruments, sport steering wheel and gearknob, own bucket seats and even a 10V tuning solution featuring the fueldistributor from the Porsche 928, with 3 plumbed outtakes.
-That, combined with different compression ration, pistons, camaxle and bigger intercooler and exhaustvalves, made their typical package marketed as 245~250 hp.
-Tresers could also get a longer 5th gear.
+There has been some special spawns of the urquattro, and was built by Treser.
+Besides making a hideous roadster, they delivered aftermarket items such as wheels, spoilers, a special rallye-look dashboard with analogue instruments, sport steering wheel and gear knob, own bucket seats and even a 10V tuning solution featuring the fuel distributor from the Porsche 928 (plumbing its outtakes).
+That combined with different compression ratio, new pistons, a camshaft, a bigger intercooler, and exhaust valves, made their typical package marketed as 245~250 hp.
+Tresers could also opt for a lengthened 5th gear.